malumisa/Project_1_team_8/README.md

 * Cleaning of the data to extract only useful information in accordance with our project questions
 * Construction of valuable analytics and visualizations
 * Measurement of the trends using statistical tools
-* Validation 9or rejection) of our hypothesis based on the evaluated measuring figures
+* Validation (or rejection) of our hypothesis based on the evaluating results from analytical tools

 ## Research Parameters
 * Can we define a meaningful approach to describe and compare the Canadian socioeconomic profile before and during the pandemic?